lynarvi/MASSLibrary/README.md

 ##### Contributors to this Document:

--Tristan John Girao
+- Tristan John Girao
--Arvilyn Mellizas
+- Arvilyn Mellizas